SyGoing/mini-caffe/README.md

 ### How to profile your network

 The Profiler in Mini-Caffe can help you profile your network performance, see docs [here](profile.md).

+### How to add new layer
+If you need to add a new layer for your model,just inherit the class of base_conv_layer or layer.Then you need to implement some neccessary function such as forward and the constructor